CookieSource/wikijs/howto/contribute.md

 # How to contribute to the wiki
 Want to contribute to the Wiki?
 Here you can find the guidelines.
-The wiki provides several ways to edit.
-Including a visual editor, markdown and source code.
+The wiki provides several ways to edit including a visual editor, markdown and source code.
 You can find instructions on how to use the visual editor on [WikiJS' own wiki](https://docs.requarks.io/#user-guide).
 # Formatting
 1. All titles should start with a capital letter
 2. All URLs must be lower-case
 3. Don't use underscore `_` in URLs, use a dash `-` instead.
 # Categories
-The wiki is divided into different categories if you write a new page you need to place it in the correct category.
+The wiki is divided into different categories.
+If you write a new page you need to place it in the correct category.
 Below is a breakdown of each category and what should be placed in it.
 ## Installation
 All guides relating to installation should go in this category.